adamsilver/fdpb/04-a-login-form.md

 ## Auto-captalisation and Autocorrect

-Some browsers, on Android and iOS will automatically capitalise the first letter if you use a text input.
-Prior to iOS 5, the email input also did this.
-If you're asking for a username, for example, you can turn off auto-capitalisation like this:
+Some browsers, for example on Android and iOS, try to help users fill out forms by autocapitalising and autocorrecting words.
+For example, if I type “adam” in a text box, these browsers will automatically change it “Adam” which is helpful.

+However, you may not always want this functionality, which is turned on by default.
+And prior to iOS 5, the email input also did this which is undesirable.
+If I type “adam@example.com” I expect this to be left alone.
+Similarly, if you're asking for a username that's case sensitive, users are going to find this causes more effort as they fix mistakes they didn't even make.

+Fortunately, you can turn off this behaviour like this:

 ```HTML
 <input type="text" autocapitalize="none">
 ```

-Similarly, iOS will autocorrect words typed into a text input.
-Again, if you're trying to capture a value that may contain a random string of characters, you can turn it off like this:
+Similarly, iOS will autocorrect words in a text input that it thinks are a mistake.
+Continuing with the same example: a username may contain a random string of characters that may look like a mistake but isn't.
+But, you can turn it off like this:

 ```HTML
 <input type="text" autocorrect="off">
 ```

-Finally, some browsers will mark misspelled words with an underline.
-You can turn it off like this:
+By the same token, some browsers will mark misspelled words with an underline.
+Of course, if they're not really mispelt, you should turn it off like this:

 ```HTML
 <input type="text" spellcheck="false">